Cidaas/cidaas-flutter-sdk-example/README.md

 The user_info_entity is used as an example on how the token claims could be used to be parsed into an dart object.

 ### Mentions:
-The cidaas flutter sdk is using the [Bloc pattern](https://pub.dev/packages/bloc).
+The cidaas flutter SDK is using the [Bloc pattern](https://pub.dev/packages/bloc).
 It is storing the retrieved tokens via the [Flutter secure storage](https://pub.dev/packages/flutter_secure_storage).
 To display the (web-) login screen the [Flutter webview plugin](https://pub.dev/packages/flutter_webview_plugin) is used.